 Spice Up Your Cupboard

-The most unexpectedly fun thing to do in Milwaukee has to be the Spice House.
+The most unexpectedly fun thing to do in Milwaukee has to be The Spice House.
 This place is heaven for those who love to cook.
 You can sample every spice they sell and taste the difference in the cinnamon varieties.
-They even sell cheese powder that Joe wanted to buy by the gallon jug.
+We discovered this gem on the Milwaukee Food Tour.

 Spend a Day at the Museums